Unit 7 Vocabulary: Depreciation and Amortization

 UK

-finite life
+Finite life

 a lifespan which is limited to a certain number of years, months, weeks or days